Terry Boss

-Terrence Boss (born September 1, 1981) is an American soccer coach and former professional goalkeeper, who is currently the head coach for USL Championship club Lexington SC.
+Terrence Boss (born September 1, 1981) is an American soccer coach and former professional goalkeeper, who was the head coach for USL Championship club Lexington SC.

 Career

 College and amateur

 Boss played college soccer for the University of Tulsa from 2000–2004, starting 20 games, and also featured for Cascade Surge, Vermont Voltage and Fort Wayne Fever in the USL Premier Development League.

 Professional

 Boss began his professional career in the 2005 season with the Charlotte Eagles in the USL Second Division.
 In 2006, he moved to the Puerto Rico Islanders in the USL First Division, serving as the club's backup goalkeeper.
 In 2008 Boss returned to Charlotte and was the starting goalkeeper for a team that finished in first place in USL2, before losing in the league's title game to the Cleveland City Stars.
 He led USL-2 in wins (11) and shutouts (9).
 He was named the USL2's Goalkeeper of the Year for 2008.

 Boss signed with the New York Red Bulls on September 15, 2008, but suffered a torn posterior cruciate ligament as the team was preparing for its playoff run and never played for the team.
 He was waived by New York on May 27, 2009.

 On June 26, 2009, Boss signed with Seattle Sounders FC.
 Boss made his Sounders FC debut against Chelsea in a friendly.
 He played the whole second half and made a few good saves.

 He made his MLS debut on April 22, 2010 in the Sounders' game against FC Dallas as a second-half substitute for an injured Kasey Keller.

 On November 30, 2011, Boss was forced to retire due to a history of concussions.